Dorian

 18th February 1943 STOP PRESS!
 Coming Soon!
 Cracks in the Nazi War Machine!

-Sixty-nine years ago on this day, the first indications that all was not tickety-boo with Hitler’s Holocaust came to light when Nazi Propaganda Minister Joseph Goebbels delivered a speech at the Berlin Sportpalast to a large but carefully selected audience … Continue reading
+On this day in 1943, the first indications that all was not tickety-boo with Hitler’s Holocaust came to light when Nazi Propaganda Minister Joseph Goebbels delivered a speech at the Berlin Sportpalast to a large but carefully selected audience calling … Continue reading

 14th February 1831 the Death of Vicente Guerrero

-Today we pay tribute to the man known as Mexico’s George Washington and Abraham Lincoln.
-He was one of the leading revolutionary generals in Mexico’s 11-year war of independence and, as the republic’s second president, abolished slavery in 1829 – … Continue reading
+Today we pay tribute to the man known as the George Washington and Abraham Lincoln of Mexico.
+Vicente Guerrero was one of the leading revolutionary generals in Mexico’s 11-year war of independence and, as the republic’s second president, abolished slavery … Continue reading

 12th February 1909 The Founding of the NAACP

-On 12th February 1909, the 100th anniversary of Abraham Lincoln’s birth, a group of sixty black and white intellectuals, reformers and socialists dedicated to securing the civil and political rights of African Americans as guaranteed by the Fourteenth and Fifteenth … Continue reading
+Today we celebrate the anniversary of a momentous gathering of sixty intellectuals: reformers and socialists, blacks and whites, and all dedicated to securing the civil and political rights of African Americans as guaranteed by the Fourteenth and Fifteenth Amendments.
+Specifically, … Continue reading

 11th February 1990 The Freeing of Nelson Mandela

-Today we dance in celebration on this the twenty-second anniversary of Nelson Mandela’s release from prison in South Africa.
+Today we dance in celebration on this anniversary of Nelson Mandela’s release from prison in South Africa in 1990.
 Incarcerated for almost three decades, subjected to inhuman conditions breaking rocks in a lime quarry, restricted to two visitors per year, … Continue reading

 10th February 1855 A Racist Vivisector at the Foundations of Gynaecology

-One hundred and fifty-seven years ago on this day, the Woman’s Hospital in New York City was founded.
-This was the first hospital in the world to be established for conditions specific to women, and from this beginning the study … Continue reading
+On this day back in 1855, the Woman’s Hospital in New York City was founded.
+This was the first hospital in the world to be established for conditions specific to women, and from this beginning the study and discovery of … Continue reading

 9th February